codejoetheduke/First-Place-Solution-Amini-Soil-Challenge/README.md

 ### Model Training:

-* Per-nutrient models were trained with 10-fold cross-validation.
+* Per-nutrient models were trained with 10-fold cross-validation for both lightgbm notebooks.
+* The first lightgbm notebook did not utilize the bayesian optimization technique, it was only a 10 fold cross validation with all targets (except B) being scaled (np.log1p).
-* Bayesian Optimization was used to stack multiple LGBM variants using optimal weight discovery per fold.
+* Bayesian Optimization was used to stack multiple LGBM variants using optimal weight discovery per fold in the second lightgbm notebook.
+* For random forest models, a multiple output regressor was used.
+This was trained on a simple train test split with a test size of 0.2.
 * RMSE was used as the primary evaluation metric.

 ### Validation: